503A Sterile Compounders Urged to Rethink Material Selection

 Staying Compliant: A Call to Action

-The bottom line: ingredient quality and documentation can no longer be an afterthought in sterile compounding.
+From a regulatory and inspection perspective, ingredient quality and documentation have become areas of increased focus in sterile compounding oversight.
 State boards and the FDA have consistently emphasized that compounding sterile products with questionable or undocumented materials jeopardizes both patient safety and licensure.

 503A pharmacies should consider: